If you had the RoadSpoke app… you would hear this> Here!

 EXIT 15E I-95n in Port Newark–Elizabeth Marine Terminal to Holland Tunnel to NYC

-OK Road Crew, you are about to pass under a lot of Presidents.
-The Exits up ahead offer you the options of getting into the City of New York via either the Lincoln Tunnel named for Honest Abe Lincoln, or taking the George Washington Bridge named obviously for the first President of well, any nation on earth.
+OK Road Crew, you are about to pass under a lot of EXIT signs with Presidents' names on them.
+The Exits up ahead offer you the options of getting into the City of New York via either the Lincoln Tunnel named for Honest Abe Lincoln, or taking the George Washington Bridge named -- obviously -- for the first President of well, any nation on earth.
 In fact the concept of democracy was so novel back in 1789 that President Washington actually went to his grave 10 years later believing this government, as Lincoln wrote, “For the People, by the people” would not in fact succeed.

 Good thing Washington was wrong.
 It has lasted for over 225 years.
 But even before he took the first oath of office, George Washington was aware he was setting a precedent for all other Presidents to follow.